Board of Regents

 Sponsors of a divestment proposal will submit a request for review by the Advisory Committee on Socially Responsible Investing (ACSRI) to the Board Office.

-The Governance Committee, on the advice of the Board Office and the Office of the President, will review the proposal to ensure that it meets the criteria specified in Section 4 for consideration.
-If the proposal is judged to meet the criteria in Section 4, the ACSRI will be convened.
+The Governance Committee, on the advice of the Board Office and the Office of the President, will review the proposal to ensure that it meets the criteria specified in Section 1.G.4 for consideration.
+If the proposal is judged to meet the criteria in Section 1.G.4, the ACSRI will be convened.

 The sponsors will present their proposal to the ACSRI for review and answer questions.
 The ACSRI may decide to bring in experts to provide additional information and education to committee members.
-The ACSRI will focus solely on the social and ethical aspects of the proposal.
+The ACSRI will concentrate on developing an ethical framework for the Board’s decision-making by weighing the consequences of a company’s or companies’ actions and inactions and through exploring effective paths to mitigating or reversing any harms through investor action.

 A two-thirds vote (six voting members) is required to move a recommendation forward to the Board.
 If there are insufficient members present to meet the quorum when the vote is taken, votes may be taken by email to the ACSRI Chair.
 All recommendations and reports shall include a summary of minority viewpoints of ACSRI members.